 - Cocktails: The rooftop at the Mamilla hotel, which offers great views of the Old City.

 - Hot Spot: Machneyuda, Jerusalem’s “it” restaurant for its buzzing atmosphere and creative cuisine like bouillabaisse risotto and polenta with parmesan and truffle oil.
+Another great option is Jacko’s Street, a fantastic Kosher restaurant has a sexy décor and modern Israeli cuisine.

 - Relaxed but Refined: Machneyuda’s subdued sister restaurant, Mona, is elegant and homey and offers beautifully presented dishes.

 - Classic: Eucalyptus, an elegant kosher restaurant set in an ancient stone building in Jerusalem’s Artist’s Quarter that serves modern interpretations of biblical foods.
+An alternate is Chakra, which attracts a buzzy crowd for its Mediterranean menu, chic atmosphere and alfresco patio.